waken22/zrenderer/README.md

                  --headdir Direction in which the head should turn.
 This is only applied to player sprites and only to the stand and sit action.
 Possible values are: straight, left, right or all.
 If 'all' is set then this direction system is ignored and all frames are interpreted like any other one.
 Default: all
             --madogearType The alternative madogear sprite for player characters.
 Only applicable to madogear jobs.
 Possible values are 'robot' (0) and 'suit' (2).
 Default: robot
             --enableShadow Draw shadow underneath the sprite.
-Default: true --singleframes Generate single frames of an animation.
+Default: true --ignoreBaby Ignore if a class job id is a baby.
+Default: false --singleframes Generate single frames of an animation.
 Default: false --enableUniqueFilenames If enabled the output filenames will be the checksum of input parameters.
 This will ensure that each request creates a filename that is unique to the input parameters and no overlapping for the same job occurs.
 Default: false
      --returnExistingFiles Whether to return already existing sprites (true) or always re-render it (false).
 You should only use this option in conjuction with 'enableUniqueFilenames=true'.
 Default: false